oof2win2/FactorioAntigrief/apps/communitybot/README.md

   - `contact` - Discord UserID of the contact user for the community
   - `guildid` - Discord GuildID of the Discord guild for the community
 - **Report**
   - `id` - ID of the report.
-Can be used to fetch it and revoke it (only if the report has been created by your community)
+Used to fetch and revoke reports created by your community
   - `playername` - Name of the player that is being reported
   - `adminId` - Discord UserID of the administrator that created this report
   - `proof` - Proof of the report